 A typical flying day starts with wheels up about 9:00am.
 After 2 ½ hours of flying we stop for a lunch, re-fuel and have a leg stretch.
 We then fly for another 2 1/2 hours to arrive at our overnight destination.
 We are usually in the hotel no later than mid-afternoon, which gives you time to settle in before joining the tours and events that we have scheduled.

-In France the days tend to be single legs only, due to the shorter distances.
+In Europe the days tend to be single legs only, due to the shorter distances.

-Unlike many other flying trips you may have taken, we frequently have non-flying days so you can relax and spend more time enjoying the local points of interest.
-We’ve been told by past customers that not only do they like the chance to rest a bit, but the non-flying days spent on the ground greatly deepens their experience, understanding and appreciation for the country being visited.
-This combination has made our air safari the best they ever taken!
+Unlike other flying trips you may have taken, we frequently have non-flying days so you can relax and spend more time enjoying the local points of interest.
+We’ve been told by many clients that not only do they like the chance to rest a bit, but the non-flying days spent on the ground greatly deepens their experience, understanding and appreciation for the country being visited.

 Unfortunately bad weather can happen.
 If we are delayed, the action taken will depend upon a number of factors, but our goal will be to provide at least a comparable experience to the one planned.
 Fortunately our Lead Pilot, Tour Director and participants are creative and adventuresome, and some weather adjustments have turned into trip highlights!
 While we will make every effort to mitigate any extra costs arising from weather delays, some additional costs may have to be borne by the tour participants.